pawelNiziolek/International-gas-station/README.md

 ## General info

-I used React (react, react DOM, babel), html, css.
+I used React (react DOM, babel), html, css.
 You can choose the type of fuel and check its price in different currencies.

 ## Screenshots